-There are so many ways to get your screenplay out there, whether you’re trying to sell your script, get recognition in a contest, or just get feedback on your screenwriting skills.
-We’ve rounded up a few of those options below so you can get started right away.
+There are so many ways to get your spec script out there, from free (more work) to paid (simple entry fee or submission and hosting cost). whether you're trying to sell your script, get recognition in a contest, or just get feedback from a script reader on your screenwriting skills.
+We've rounded up a few of those options below so you can get started right away.

 If you want to sell your screenplay, start researching producers and production companies within the same genre of your script.
 Narrow down the companies that might consider your work by researching the type of films or TV shows they usually produce.
 Research personnel and check their social media accounts to see the other projects they’ve worked on.
 The contact should be interested in your story’s style.
-Some resources for finding these contacts include:
+Some resources for finding these contacts (sometimes even their email address) include:

 Pay attention to the company’s submission guidelines.
 Some companies want paper, others want PDFs, and some will only look at submissions that come via an agent or manager.
 If you’re interested in finding an agent, this resource at Backstage.com is a good place to start.

 Lastly, always send a thank you letter follow up.
 Snail mail for this purpose is a nice touch.

 Get Recognition for Your Story

 Some screenwriters get their big break by winning screenplay competitions.
 Contests range from free to expensive, but certain competitions can be worth your time.
 Review past years’ winners: did they have their screenplay made into a movie or TV show?
 Did they make any great connections?
 Consider reaching out to them to glean more information.